GraphView

 • line_type - the line type for the edge (if not provided, the default line type will be used)

 When building an edge, the from and to parameters are the indices of the nodes in the graph.
-For example, ina graph with 5 nodes, the edge from node 2 to node 4 will be created with EdgeBuilder::new(2, 4).build() (note that the indices are 0-based).
+For example, in a graph with 5 nodes, the edge from node 2 to node 4 will be created with EdgeBuilder::new(2, 4).build() (indices are zero-based).

 Some examples on how to create a graph: